Syllabus bites Electricity

 ‘Lead’ pencils

 Real lead has not been used to make markings for a very long time, and it has never been used in pencils.
 This is a good thing, because lead is toxic.
-ABC Science is a source of further information.
+ABC Science1 is a source of further information.

 Carbon is interesting to us because it conducts electricity – sort of.
 Electricity can get through, but not easily.